Icinga/icingabeat/README.md

 ## Dashboards
 We have dashboards prepared that you can use when getting started with Icingabeat.
-Download the dashboards from the.
+Download the dashboards from the
 [latest release](https://github.com/Icinga/icingabeat/releases/latest) page

 The tool to import dashboards is already included in the Icingabeat package.